yogstation13/Yogstation/tgui/docs/component-reference.md

 - `ranges: { color: [from, to] }` - Applies a `color` to the progress bar based on whether the value lands in the range between `from` and `to`.
 - `color: string` - Color of the progress bar.
-- `children: any` - Content to render inside the progress bar.
+- `content/children: any` - Content to render inside the progress bar.

 ### `Section`